 To be licensed as a Residential Electrician in Delaware, you must:

-- have over 4000 hours of full-time experience or have completed a residential apprentice program approved by the board AND
+- have over 4000 hours of full-time experience under the supervision of a licensed limited or master electrician, or have completed a residential apprentice program approved by the Board AND

 - pass the residential examination.